run-ai/docs/docs/platform-admin/workloads/overviews/introduction-to-workloads.md

 ## Workload scheduling and orchestration

 Run:ai’s core mission is to optimize AI resource usage at scale.
-This is achieved through efficient [scheduling and orchestrating](../../aiinitiatives/org/scheduling-rules.md) of all cluster workloads using the Run:ai Scheduler.
+This is achieved through efficient [scheduling and orchestrating](../../../Researcher/scheduling/the-runai-scheduler.md) of all cluster workloads using the Run:ai Scheduler.
 The Scheduler allows the prioritization of workloads across different departments and projects within the organization at large scales, based on the resource distribution set by the system administrator.
-TBD links

 ## Run:ai and third-party workloads